ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 # Security Considerations

+This section is modeled after the template described in Section 3.7 of {{?I-D.ietf-netmod-rfc8407bis}}.

-   The YANG module specified in this document defines a schema for data that is designed to be accessed via network management protocols such as NETCONF {{!RFC6241}} or RESTCONF {{!RFC8040}}.
-The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is Secure Shell (SSH) {{!RFC6242}}.
-The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS
+The "ietf-layer0-types" YANG module define data models that are designed to be accessed via YANG-based management protocols, such as NETCONF {{?RFC6241}} and RESTCONF {{?RFC8040}}.
+These protocols have to use a secure transport layer (e.g., SSH {{?RFC4252}}, TLS {{?RFC8446}}, and QUIC {{?RFC9000}}) and have to use mutual authentication.
-   {{!RFC8446}}.

 The Network Configuration Access Control Model (NACM) {{!RFC8341}}
 provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.
-The NETCONF protocol over Secure Shell (SSH) specification {{!RFC6242}} describes a method for invoking and running NETCONF within a Secure Shell (SSH) session as an SSH subsystem.

-   The objects in this YANG module are common data types and groupings.
-   No object in this module can be read or written to.
-These definitions can be imported and used by other Layer 0 specific modules.
-It is critical to consider how imported definitions will be utilized and accessible via RPC operations, as the resultant schema will have data nodes that can be writable, or readable, and will have a significant effect on the network operations if used incorrectly or maliciously.
-All of these considerations belong in the document that defines the modules that import from this YANG module.
-Therefore, it is important to manage access to resultant data nodes that are considered sensitive or vulnerable in some network environments.

-   The security considerations spelled out in the YANG 1.1 specification
-   {{!RFC7950}} apply for this document as well.
+The YANG modules define a set of identities, types, and groupings.
+These nodes are intended to be reused by other YANG modules.
+The modules by themselves do not expose any data nodes that are writable, data nodes that contain read-only state, or RPCs.
+As such, there are no additional security issues related to the YANG module that need to be considered.

+Modules that use the groupings that are defined in this document should identify the corresponding security considerations.
+For example, reusing some of these groupings will expose privacy-related information (e.g., 'node-example').

 # IANA Considerations